Napoleon and the Jews: Napoleon's proclamation to the Jews of Africa and Asia

 In 1940, historian Franz Kobler claimed to have found a detailed version of the proclamation from a German translation.
 Kobler's claim was published in The New Judaea, the official periodical of the World Zionist Organization.
 The Kobler version suggests that Napoleon was inviting Jews across the Mideast and North Africa to create a Jewish homeland.
 It includes phrases such as "Rightful heirs of Palestine!" and "your political existence as a nation among the nations."
-These concepts have been more commonly associated with the Zionist movement, which developed in the late 19th century.

 Historians such as Henry Laurens, Ronald Schechter, and Jeremy Popkin believe that the German document, which has never been found, was a forgery, as Simon Schwarzfuchs asserted in his 1979 book.

 Rabbi Aharon Ben-Levi of Jerusalem also added his voice to the proclamation, calling on the Jews to enlist in Napoleon's army "to return to Zion as in the days of Ezra and Nehemiah" and rebuild the Temple.
 According to Mordechai Gichon, a military historian and archaeologist from Tel Aviv University, who summarised 40 years of research on the subject, Napoleon had an idea to establish a national home for the Jews in the Land of Israel, "Napoleon believed the Jews would repay his favours by serving French interests in the region," Gichon claimed.
 "After returning to France, all he was interested in when it came to the Jews was how to use them to reinforce the French nation," Gichon says.
 "Therefore, he tried to conceal the Zionist chapter of his past."
 On the other hand, Ze'ev Sternhell believes the entire story is nothing more than an oddity.
 "Napoleon's big contribution came, in fact, in form of promoting the incorporation of the Jews into French society."